Last Updated on July 2, 2026 by Daniel Globe

 General Tipping Customs in London

-Today, tipping practices vary across industries, but generally, a small gratuity is appreciated.
-For example, in taxis, rounding up the fare or giving about 10% is common, while hotel staff like porters often receive a couple of pounds per bag.
+Today, tipping practices vary across industries, but generally a small gratuity is appreciated.
+In taxis, rounding up the fare or giving about 10% is common, while hotel staff like porters often receive a couple of pounds per bag.

 Tipping in Restaurants and Cafés